Last Updated on

 Highly recommend a visit to these villages!

-Another great place to visit along the Albanian Riviera is Borsh.
-Borsh is also very chilled and holds the longest stretch of beach in Albania.
+One of the best places to go in Albania is Borsh.
+Borsh is also very chilled and holds the longest stretch of beach in Albania, making it one of the best beaches in Albania!
 It’s situated in between olive groves and is a nice place to get away from the craziness of Saranda in the summer.

 I highly recommend making a trip to Borsh castle which sits on the mountain overlooking the beach.
 The castle is in ruins, but it’s often missed by tourists and is completely forgotten.
 The views are stunning.
 There’s also an old mosque in the castle walls.
 This was added by the Ottomans!
 It’s not a working mosque as its nearly completely ruined but its beautiful inside and you can still see some of the paintings on the ceiling.